gaggle/elixir_script/README.md

 ### Inspired by GitHub Script

-This ElixirScript action is based on the amazing [GitHub Script action][github-script], which is primarily built around Javascript.
+This Elixir Script action is based on the amazing [GitHub Script action][github-script], which is primarily built around Javascript.
 Elixir Script adapts its interfaces and functionality to the Elixir environment, aiming to provide a seamless experience for Elixir developers.